Radioteletype: Early amateur radioteletype history

 By the late 1950s, new organizations focused on amateur radioteletype started to appear.
 The "British Amateur Radio Teletype Group", BARTG, now known as the "British Amateur Radio Teledata Group" was formed in June 1959.
 The Florida RTTY Society was formed in September 1959.
-Amateur Radio operators outside of Canada and the United States began to acquire surplus teleprinter and receive permission to get on the air.
-The first recorded RTTY QSO in the UK occurred in September 1959 between G2UK and G3CQE.
+Amateur radio operators outside of Canada and the U.S. began to acquire surplus teleprinter and receive permission to get on the air.
+The first recorded RTTY contact in the U.K. occurred in September 1959 between G2UK and G3CQE.
 A few weeks later, G3CQE had the first G/VE RTTY QSO with VE7KX.
 This was quickly followed up by G3CQE QSOs with VK3KF and ZL3HJ.
 Information on how to acquire surplus teleprinter equipment continued to spread and before long it was possible to work all continents on RTTY.

-Amateur Radio operators used various equipment designs to get on the air using RTTY in the 1950s and 1960s.
+Amateur radio operators used various equipment designs to get on the air using RTTY in the 1950s and 1960s.
 Amateurs used their existing receivers for RTTY operation but needed to add a terminal unit, sometimes called a demodulator, to convert the received audio signals to DC signals for the teleprinter.

-Most of the terminal unit equipment used for receiving RTTY signals was homebuilt, using designs published in amateur radio publications.
+Most of the terminal unit equipment used for receiving RTTY signals was home built, using designs published in amateur radio publications.
 These original designs can be divided into two classes of terminal units: audio-type and intermediate frequency converters.
 The audio-type converters proved to be more popular with amateur radio operators.
 The Twin City, W2JAV and W2PAT designs were examples of typical terminal units that were used into the middle 1960s.
 The late 1960s and early 1970s saw the emergence of terminal units designed by W6FFC, such as the TT/L, ST-3, ST-5, and ST-6.
 These designs were first published in RTTY Journal starting in September 1967 and ending in 1970.

 An adaptation of the W6FFC TT/L terminal unit was developed by Keith Petersen, W8SDZ, and it was first published in the RTTY Journal in September 1967.
 The drafting of the schematic in the article was done by Ralph Leland, W8DLT.